PlateHarbor

 Choose this path for Utah private-party transfers, out-of-state incoming titles, or cases where the title is missing or held by a lienholder.

-What to gather first
+What to bring

 • original certificate of title or Form TC-123 duplicate-title application when the title is missing